DerGuru/The-Resonant/New Chapters/Part4/P4-05_International_Contact.md

 Yuki nodded, standing.
 "Of course.
 Take the time you need.
 But not too long.
 The containment is failing faster than expected."

-She bowed again—deeper this time, respectful.
+She bowed again - deeper this time, respectful.
 "Thank you for considering it.
 Whatever you decide, your work here is remarkable.
 The world is better for what you're building."

 After she left, they sat in silence for a long moment.